(Literary Studies and Curriculum Studies)

 The Doctor of Philosophy Degree in Curriculum and Instruction is awarded in recognition of the attainment of independent and comprehensive scholarship in the field.
 To qualify for the degree, the student must meet the following specific requirements.

-- Residence: Two Three consecutive sessions (summer, fall, spring; fall, spring, summer; etc.) of 96 semester hours enrollment are required, to be completed during the course of the program.
+- Residence: Three consecutive sessions (summer, fall, spring; fall, spring, summer; etc.) of 6 semester hours enrollment are required, to be completed during the course of the program.
 The seven year rule on recency of credit will apply.

 - Coursework: Sixty semester hours of coursework are required, inclusive of dissertation courses.
 With departmental approval, up to 12 semester hours for the degree plan may be transferred from another regionally accredited University.
 The transfer credits must be post master’s-level graduate coursework, must be less than seven years old at the time of conferral of the Texas A&M University-Corpus Christi degree, and may not have been included on degree plans for any other degree.
+The student must have been enrolled as a terminal degree student when coursework was completed.
 Likewise, up to one-fourth of the credits for the degree plan may be transferred from post master’s-level work taken at Texas A&M University-Corpus Christi.
 The program faculty and the Graduate Dean must approve the transfer credits.
 The degree requires the following:

 - 12 hours in core curriculum